High-Performance-IO/capio/README.md

 The [examples](examples) folder contains some examples that shows how to use mpi_io with CAPIO.
 There are also examples on how to write JSON configuration files:
-- [on_close](https://github.com/High-Performance-IO/capio/wiki/Examples#noupdate-semantic): A pipeline composed by a producer and a consumer with "on_close" semantics
+- [on_close](https://github.com/High-Performance-IO/capio/wiki/Examples#on_close-semantic): A pipeline composed by a producer and a consumer with "on_close" semantics
-- [noupdate](https://github.com/High-Performance-IO/capio/wiki/Examples#on_close-semantics): A pipeline composed by a producer and a consumer with "update" semantics
+- [noupdate](https://github.com/High-Performance-IO/capio/wiki/Examples#noupdate-semantics): A pipeline composed by a producer and a consumer with "noupdate" semantics
 - [mix_semantics](https://github.com/High-Performance-IO/capio/wiki/Examples#mixed-semantics): A pipeline composed by a producer and a consumer with mix semantics

 ## CAPIO Team